A Guide to Public Health CareersIndustries and Sectors That Attract Public Health Professionals

 Pulling from a variety of disciplines, health policy and management professionals need to be knowledgeable about economics, politics, management and finance.
 Those studying the field may find their coursework is a mix of law, ethics and health care.
 After graduation, health policy workers may be responsible for crafting policies that ensure access to medical care and provide uniform services across various populations.

 Individuals working in health policy and management should be critical thinkers and problem solvers who are comfortable in leadership positions.
 Those with the right mix of interpersonal skills and public health knowledge should be well positioned to fill job opportunities in both the public and private sector.
-According to the Bureau of Labor Statistics, demand for medical and health services managers is expected to grow much faster than average, increasing 30 percent from 2020-2030.
+According to the US Bureau of Labor Statistics, demand for medical and health services managers is expected to grow much faster than average, increasing by 29 percent from 2023 to 2033.

 The following are three examples of jobs that may be filled by those with an education in health policy and management.